akuznetsova/spf-2024/README.md

    - Flux-freezing, magnetic Jean's masses etc.
    - The Magnetic Braking Catastrophe
    - An introduction to non-ideal MHD
+ - Measuring magnetic fields
+   - Zeeman splitting, polarization
+   - Confounding factors: dust strikes again

 [**Week 8**](./week8_objectives.md) - *Mar 18, Mar 20*
  - Detection: When does all this become a star anyway?
    -  YSO tracks: the protostar as a star
-   -  The "birthline" and why protostellar aages are hard
+   -  The "birthline" and why protostellar ages are hard
  - YSOs: the IR revolution
-     - Dust opacities again (in disks, this time!)
+     - Dust opacities again (in disks this time!)
      - Spectral Energy Distributions (SEDs)

 [**Week 9: (prep for) + Midterm**](./midterm.md) - *Mar 25, Mar 27*